kostastepetes/boilervue-atomic-design-system/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 BoilerVue is an Atomic Design System for Vue.js.
-It's an Open Source Project so if you are a frontend developer...feel free to contribute
+It's an Open Source Project so if you are a frontend developer...feel free to contribute!

 ### What is Atomic Design?
 **Atomic design** is methodology for creating design systems.
 There are five distinct levels in atomic design: